oculus-samples/Unity-UltimateGloveBall/README.md

 Ultimate Glove Ball was built by the VR Developer Tools team to demonstrate how you can quickly build an ESport game that gets people together in VR using the Oculus Social Platform API.
 Based off our [SharedSpaces](https://github.com/oculus-samples/Unity-SharedSpaces) project we expand functionalities in an ESport game context.
 We also demonstrate how VR games can have asymmetric experiences.
 In this project we have players and spectators.

 This codebase is available both as a reference and as a template for multiplayer VR games.

-The [Oculus License](LICENSE) applies to the SDK and supporting material.
-The MIT License applies to only certain, clearly marked documents.
-If an individual file does not indicate which license it is subject to, then the Oculus License applies.
+The majority of Ultimate GloveBall is licensed under [MIT LICENSE](./LICENSE), however files from [Text Mesh Pro](http://www.unity3d.com/legal/licenses/Unity_Companion_License), [Photon Voice](./Packages/Photon/Photon/license.txt), and [Photon SDK](./Packages/com.community.netcode.transport.photon-realtime@b28923aa5d/Runtime/Photon/LICENSE.md), are licensed under their respective licensing terms.

 See the [CONTRIBUTING](./CONTRIBUTING.md) file for how to help out.